Lynch-David/Viking-Game-Programming/README.md

 9. The system shall display a victory screen when the user reaches the top of the structure.

 ### Obstacles
-10. The system shall introduce icy platforms that reduce the Viking's friction and make stopping difficult.
+10. The user can encounter icy platforms that reduce the Viking's friction and make stopping difficult.
-11. The system shall introduce sticky platforms that slow down the Viking's movement.
+11. The user can encounter sticky platforms that slow down the Viking's movement.
-12. The system shall introduce slime platforms that make the Viking bounce upon landing.
+12. The user can encounter slime platforms that make the Viking bounce upon landing.
-13. The system shall introduce sloped platforms that cause the Viking to slide.
+13. The user can encounter sloped platforms that cause the Viking to slide.
-14. The system shall introduce birds that the Viking can collide with.
+14. The user can encounter birds that the Viking can collide with.
 15. The system shall introduce wind mechanics that push the Viking horizontally mid-jump.

 ### Environmental Interactions